Mark Tuttle

 Mark Ward Tuttle (March 17, 1935 – June 2, 2008) was an American producer and screenwriter.
 He produced and wrote for television programs including The Beverly Hillbillies, Petticoat Junction, Three's Company (and its spinoff Three's a Crowd), What's Happening Now!!, 227, Life with Lucy and The Facts of Life.

-Tuttle died in June 2008 at his home in Los Angeles, California, at the age of 73.
+Tuttle died on June 2, 2008 at his home in Los Angeles, California, at the age of 73.